followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/views/maxAppointmentsPerCell.md

 ===========================================================================

 <!--shortDescription-->
 Specifies the limit of full-sized appointments displayed per cell.
-In the *"day"*, *"week"* and *"workweek"* views, this option applies only to [all-day](/Documentation/Guide/Widgets/Scheduler/Appointments/Appointment_Types/#All-Day_Appointments) appointments.
+Applies to all views except *"agenda"*.
 <!--/shortDescription-->

 <!--fullDescription-->